mcarr-and/go-gin-marshalling/README.md

 ## TODO
 * Docker cache layers to save on build time for go dependencies
+* Add open-telmetry to the ingress-nginx so spans are created from the entry point to the cluster.
 * Adding CI server integration
 * Add prometheus to cluster
 * liveness endpoint & wire into deployment